jtgraham38/JGHoneypot/README.md

 ```

 Note that if you inspect a form protected by jg_honeypot.js, the name atttributes of your original inputs will be changed.
 This is normal, it is jg_honeypot.js masking the true names of those inputs to bots so that the honeypot inputs look more appealing to them.
 Upon submitting the form, jg_honeypot.js will automatically rectify the input names so your form works as expected.

+** NOTE: if you use this script in tandem with either JG Stripe Form or JG Ajax Form, I highly recommend using this script to initialize all event listeners: https://github.com/jtgraham38/JGJS_Synchronizer **